The 8 Best Boom Microphones (2023)

 But, of course, this is an entry-level affordable shotgun mic with some drawbacks.
 It sounds slightly thin if not located close to the audio source, and it may sound harsh on higher frequencies.
 However, these are not dealbreakers for the price and can be solved with care and a good equalizer.

-In short, Audio-Technica AT875R is a great shotgun microphone for beginner video journalists, movie makers, podcasters who have a tight budget.
+In short, the Audio-Technica AT875R is a great shotgun microphone for beginner video journalists, movie makers, and podcasters who have a tight budget.

 3. Rode NTG4+

-Rode NTG4+ is a well-rounded semi-professional shotgun microphone with great natural sound quality and good noise reduction.
-It is equipped with features making it suitable for outdoor recordings in aggressive environments without any problem, thanks to its narrow acceptance angle.
+The Rode NTG4+ is a well-rounded semi-professional shotgun microphone with great natural sound quality and good noise reduction.
+It is equipped with features that make it suitable for outdoor recordings in aggressive environments without any problem, thanks to its narrow acceptance angle.

 Pros